dmansour2000/googlespreadsheetobjectivec/README.md

-# Example Source Code Using on How to Access a Google SpreadSheet on Google Drive
+# Example Objective-C Source Code Using RestKit on How to Access a Google SpreadSheet on Google Drive

 ## Brief
 The mobile application displays a simple data set.
 The data consists of: